rems-project/cn-tutorial/src/example-archive/coq-lemmas/README.md

 - Trivial
 - Recursive (Not yet handled by the export)

+See README in parent directory for directory organization details.

 ## Batch build

 To export and build lemmas for all examples just run